 Publicly run transit system resources are usually limited so using bank cards for open loop transit is seen as a way to reduce system costs.
 The downside is that banks get a cut from transit gate transactions and transit cards for mobile are slow in coming, if at all.
 Cubic’s very first virtual transit card effort, the long delayed Apple Pay Ventra, is all the evidence you need when open loop is a priority and transit cards are not.
 Despite the recently announced Google Pay and Cubic alliance, I think transit cards on mobile will continue to arrive in a slow trickle.
 Let’s face it, HOP is the only American transit card that has gone mobile so far, and it’s not managed by Cubic.
 It’s the same story in Australia with Melbourne myki Google Pay.

 China T-Union in the cards for Hong Kong Octopus?
-China T-Union illustrates the power a national transit card standard backed with a shared cloud resource but it’s a straightjacket: Union Pay is the only payment network allowed.
+China T-Union illustrates the power a national transit card standard backed with a shared cloud resource but it’s a streamlined straightjacket: Union Pay is the only payment network allowed, there are far fewer service options than Suica or Octopus systems.
 The real interesting development here is that QR Codes (AliPay/WeChat Pay) for transit, and everything else, are mainstream in China.
 There are many reasons for this outcome but on the transit gate QR Codes and PBOC-EMV transit cards are pretty much the same speed.
 There isn’t enough difference to care, and AliPay/WeChat Pay represent a choice outside the Union Pay straitjacket with all kinds of incentives to use QR.

 Another interesting development is the pressure from QR Code players like Alipay for a piece of MTR transit gate action, and the Greater Bay Area transit card negoiations with Yangchengtong on the Hong Kong MTR/Octopus Card Limited mobile strategy roadmap.
 QR is mobile only of course, but a dual mode FeliCa/PBOC card approach for the Greater Bay Area is much cheaper and easier to implement on mobile than plastic.